tfabris/BlueGigaEmpeg/README.md

 - Kenwood Bluetooth-equipped car stereo in my roommate's car.
 - Plantronics Voyager Edge Bluetooth headset.
 - Onkyo home stereo with Bluetooth input.
+- Etekcity standalone Bluetooth receiver.
+- iHome brand toy Stardestroyer with a Bluetooth speaker.

+Some of the devices listed above do not have full functionality.
+For instance, I cannot get track titles working on the Onkyo, and the Honda does not have controls for Shuffle, Fast Forward, or Rewind.
+As far as I can tell, these are limitations of the devices themselves.

-There may be differences in Bluetooth implementation on other audio gear, and so there might be bugs using this on your car stereo.
-This project is open source on GitHub so that I can accept bug reports and code fixes from people with other brands of Bluetooth gear.
+There are differences in Bluetooth implementation on various audio gear, and so there still might be bugs using this on your particular car stereo.
+This project is open source on GitHub, so that I can accept bug reports and code fixes from people with other brands of Bluetooth gear.
+If you encounter problems, get a debug log and file a report on GitHub, using the debug procedure described in the section of this document titled "Debug Bluetooth connection if needed".

 Acknowledgments